SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

 <br>![](/exercises/Exercise_1/images/create-entity.png)

-7. Your "product" entity is now created.
-Your "product" entity can be edited here.
+7. Your "Product" entity is now created.
+Your "Product" entity can be edited here.

 <br>![](/exercises/Exercise_1/images/product.png)